Cedric0303/Vaccination-Notifier/README.md

      (don't forget to Save if you do make any changes).
      For example, you can customise the name, icon and labels.
    - You'll eventually see the Webhook URL.
 Copy this URL.
-   - Uncomment `option 8` in `wamspam.py` and add your copied webhook URL as the `SLACK_APP_WEBHOOK` variable.
+   - Uncomment `option 8` in `vacnotify.py` and add your copied webhook URL as the `SLACK_APP_WEBHOOK` variable.

 #### Multiple notification methods

-The script can combine multiple notification methods in its attempt to reach you regarding a detected WAM change.
+The script can combine multiple notification methods in its attempt to reach you regarding a detected vaccination status change.

 All you'll need to configure each of your desired notification methods individually using the above instructions, and ensure they all get added to the